xiaolai/insidebar-ai/README.md

 **Enter Key Behavior:** Customize how the Enter key works in AI chat inputs.
 Choose from presets (Default, Swapped, Slack-style, Discord-style) or create your own custom key mapping.
 This affects how you send messages versus adding new lines.

-**Prompt Library:** Import the default prompt library containing 50+ professionally crafted prompts for coding, writing, analysis, and general use.
+**Prompt Library:** Import the default prompt library containing 70 professionally crafted prompts for coding, writing, analysis, and general use.
 Great starting point for new users.
+You can also import your own custom prompt libraries - the extension validates the JSON structure and provides helpful error messages.

+**Chat History:** Save and organize conversations from ChatGPT, Claude, Gemini, Grok, and Perplexity.
+View saved conversations with full markdown rendering, search and filter by provider, and access original conversation URLs.

 **Data Management:** Export your prompts and settings as a backup file.
 Import them later or on another computer.
 Reset all data if needed.